pedrolara-boop/StashStudioSync/README.md

 Once installed as a plugin, you can use it through the Tasks interface:

-**Batch Processing via Tasks**:
+**Using the Plugin Tasks**:
-- Go to Settings > Tasks
+- Go to Settings > Plugin Tasks
-- Find "Match All Studios" in the list
+- Expand the "StashStudioMetadataMatcher" section
-- Click "Run" to process all studios in your database
+- You'll see four available tasks:
+  - **Match All Studios**: Adds missing metadata to studios from ThePornDB and StashDB (IDs, parent studios, URLs, images)
-- Alternatively, use "Match All Studios (Dry Run)" to preview changes without applying them
+  - **Match All Studios (Dry Run)**: Shows what changes would be made without actually making them
-- Use "Force Update All Studios" to refresh all metadata even for complete studios
+  - **Force Update All Studios**: Updates all studios even if they already have complete information
+  - **Force Update All Studios (Dry Run)**: Shows what would be updated in force mode without making changes
+- Click the corresponding "Run" button next to the task you want to execute

 ### As a standalone script